agloo/Game2Text/README.md

 [Game2Text](https://www.game2text.com) is an all-in-one application that helps you learn languages from the games you play.

+This repo is a fork of Game2Text support for recognizing traditional and simplified Chinese characters added, plus a few extra tweaks.

 ## Platforms
 - Windows 10
 - Mac OSX Mojave, Catalina

 ## Text Extraction Modes
-- Classic OCR with Tesseract, Tesseract Legacy, or OCR Space.
+- Classic OCR with Tesseract or OCR Space.
 - OCR-assisted game script matching
 - Text hooking (for Visual Novels)
 - Clipboard to Game2Text